The D/Objective-C Bridge

 Reduced the number of functions involved in the the function/method call bridge to reduce the noise when looking at the call stack from the debugger.

-Dramatically reduced the size of the templates that need to be instanciated at import time.
+Dramatically reduced the size of the templates that need to be instantiated at import time.
 As a result, compiling a module that include the Cocoa class wrappers (including compiling the wrapper themselves) is much faster now.

 Added wrappers for many classes from the Cocoa framework (many of them are still incomplete or subject to change).